Lannik Law, LLC

 • Charitable remainder trusts

 In addition to trusts, we may use other entities such as family limited partnerships.
-Contact us today to schedule a free consultation about minimizing estate tax from a Newton attorney.
+Contact us today to schedule a free consultation about minimizing estate tax from a Needham attorney.

 Understanding Portability